lacker/cardkit/README.md

 Set up with `npm install`

-`npm client` runs the client locally at localhost:8080 (or you can use /webpack_dev_server/ if you prefer)
+`npm start` runs the client locally at localhost:8080 (or you can use /webpack_dev_server/ if you prefer)

-`npm server` runs the server locally at localhost:9090
+`./runserver` runs the server locally at localhost:9090

 The initial config and layout is based on http://jmfurlott.com/tutorial-setting-up-a-single-page-react-web-app-with-react-router-and-webpack/